LEARNAcademy/syllabus/rails_model/validations.md

 # Active Record Validations and Model Specs

 #### Overview
 The power of creating a full-stack application is that we can store and retrieve data from a database.
 But data needs to be useful and meaningful.
 Validations are used to ensure that only clean and valid data is saved into the database.
 While there are lots of ways to validate data, this section is looking at model validations.
 When creating model validations, we need to ensure they are working as designed.
-This can be done with models specs.
+This can be done with model specs.
 Implementing a TDD workflow when validating a database will ensure only useful and meaningful data is stored.
 It also sets up a form of documentation in our app that will tell us a great deal about how the model is intended to function.

 #### Previous Lecture (1hr 19min)
 [![YouTube](http://img.youtube.com/vi/Aq0vSPxvDE4/0.jpg)](https://www.youtube.com/watch?v=Aq0vSPxvDE4)